leisurelyleon/mastercard-lead-data-engineer/README.md

 3. Browse each folder independently — each has self-contained examples with inline comments or README.md files when needed.

-## Disclaimer
+## 🚨 Disclaimer
-This repository is intended strictly for educational and demonstration purposes only.
+This repository is intended **strictly for educational and demonstration purposes only.**

 No proprietary code, tooling, or architecture from Mastercard or any affiliated organization is used or reproduced here.